South Korea's Samsung Group heir apparent takes key leadership roles

-SEOUL (Reuters) - Samsung Electronics Co Ltd Vice Chairman Jay Y. Lee [SAGR.UL] will take over from his father and Samsung Group patriarch Lee Kun-hee as head of two key foundations, replacing his father in leadership roles for the first time.
+SEOUL, May 15 (Reuters) - Samsung Electronics Co Ltd Vice Chairman Jay Y. Lee will take over from his father and Samsung Group patriarch Lee Kun-hee as head of two key foundations, replacing his father in leadership roles for the first time.

 Samsung Group said in a statement Jay Y. Lee would succeed his father as head of Samsung Life Public Welfare Foundation and Samsung Foundation of Culture.